 So we ticked no, not to save it if the amount was less than 60ml and I kept my fingers crossed.
 We opted for the pay in four lots of $500 over two years then the $150 per year after that.
 We were able to pay to have it kept for the next 18 years after which time our baby (!) could decide what to do with it.

 In Australia, cord blood can only be used by the person whose blood it is, which is exactly what we wanted it for.
 It never occured to me that it could be used, for example, on myself, should I need it and it be useful in the future.
 But I suppose should my baby want me to have it after she is 18 and I needed it, she/he could give it to me.
 Bizarre.
 So many mind-bending things to think about.

 One other thing that didn't really occur to me at the time, but that I think of now and am a bit unsettled by it, is that I could have donated that cord blood so that it could have been used (already possibly) to help and possibly save the life of someone else.
 It was unknown as to whether my baby's cord blood would ever be used and yet I had decided to have it stored privately rather than have it donated.

-I guess ideally, many people would donate their baby's cord blood so that there would be enough for all people who needed it when they needed it.
+I guess in an ideal world many would donate their baby's cord blood so that there would be enough for all people who needed it when they needed it.
 Hmmm... so much to think about.
-For a discussion of why to donate rather than save privately, it would be perhaps worth contacting the public cord blood banks or even the Leukaemia Foundation.
+For a discussion of why to donate rather than save privately, it would be perhaps worth contacting the Leukaemia Foundation.